Breaking through the noise: Federal food policy, local impact

 USDA funding cuts impacting farms and schools

-Why this matters: Before these programs were canceled, Massachusetts was expected to receive $18 million to purchase local food in 2025.
+Why this matters: Before LFP and LFS were canceled, Massachusetts was expected to receive $18 million to purchase local food in 2025.
 Over the past few years, over $11 million from these programs supported the purchase of local food from 500 farmers in our state.
 Through food banks and other organizations, this food reached 700 community sites (many of them schools and afterschool programs) in underserved communities.
 While schools lose access to affordable, local food, farmers (many of them already disenfranchised) are losing business and scrambling for new buyers.
 When they don’t find them, food waste results.
 For more, check out this story about Massachusetts farmers.

 Shifting immigration policy